zygmuntz/phraug/README.md

 Convert tab-separated file to comma-separated file.

-Column means, standard deviations and normalization
+Column means, standard deviations and standardization
 --------------------------------------------------

-How do you normalize (or _standardize_ or _shift and scale_) your data if it doesn't fit into memory?
+How do you standardize (or _shift and scale_) your data if it doesn't fit into memory?
 With these two scripts.

 `colstats.py <input file> <output file> [<label index>]`